sambabu21/Solvative-assignment/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 Introduction:
-	Designed and developed website based specs mentioned in the repository shared.
-Users can search for cities and hit enter to view cities in paginated format.
+	Designed and developed a website based on specs mentioned in the repository shared.
+Users can search for cities and hit enter to view cities in paginated table format.
 There is a user input which lets user limit the number of results called from the api.The website is fully responsive.

  Prerequisites: